gijskoning/ReproducingCURL/docs/index.md

 *Figure 4: Training curves for 800k-1M environment steps.*

 ### Batch Size Comparison
 The performances of CURL and SAC+AE with batch size 256 are also compared with the original paper, where they used a batch size of 512.
 Table 1 shows the results of this comparison.
+The values in the table are averages over the last 20k environment steps after 500k steps (the average over 480k-500k).
 It is clear that a batch size of 512 performs better than 256, as is to be expected.

 <table>
 <thead>